Brittany K. Barnett: Career

 $25,000 donation to launch the campaign.

 Barnett's book A Knock at Midnight: A Story of Hope, Justice, and Freedom was released on September 8, 2020.
-The title is taken from a sermon of Martin Luther King Jr. that was based on Jesus's Parable of the Friend at Night.
-One of her clients, Corey Jacobs, forwarded her the sermon to cheer her up when she was discouraged due to setbacks in his case.
 Sierra Crane Murdoch of The New York Times said the book "unfurls like a coming-of-age story," but said that "her depictions of her mother are flat, distant."
 USA Today included it on its list of 5 books not to miss for the week of September 5, 2020.
-Amazon Books selected the book as the Featured Debut for the Best Books of the Month.

 Notable cases

 Multiple clients of Barnett took advantage of the clemency initiative President Obama and former Attorney General Eric Holder began in 2014.
 As a liaison between a cocaine dealer and a supplier, Sharanda Jones was charged with "drug conspiracy" in August 1999.
 The witnesses in her trial consisted of fellow drug offenders who testified in exchange for lighter sentences.
 Policies at the time allowed the judge to add "enhancements" to her sentence, including her legal license to carry a concealed weapon credited as "furtherance of drug conspiracy," her testimony in her own defense credited as "obstruction of justice," and weight conversion of powder cocaine to crack cocaine (which carried higher sentences).
 U.S. District Judge Jorge Solis ultimately calculated her sentence to be 46 years without parole, effectively a life sentence.

 Corey Jacobs was 47 years old and 17 years into a life sentence for a first-time drug charge when Obama granted him clemency.
 The sentencing judge in the case, Judge Henry Coke Morgan Jr., wrote a letter advocating for Jacobs's petition for clemency, explaining that he would not have handed down a life sentence if he had not been required to do so by law.
 In response to the decision, Barnett said "The president’s mercy and belief in redemption literally saved Corey’s life."

 Trenton Copeland was profiled in Rolling Stone magazine for his petition for clemency to President Obama after receiving a life sentence for three nonviolent drug offenses.
 Copeland was one of 330 commutations the president granted on his last day in office.
 In response, Barnett said, "I was overjoyed when I received the call from Pardon Attorney Robert Zauzmer telling me the President had granted clemency to my client, Trenton Copeland, who was being buried alive under an unduly harsh sentence of life without parole for a nonviolent drug offense.
 The President saved Trenton’s life today."